On Smartness1 month ago

 Whether it’s a smart city, a smart grid, a smart home, or a smart manufacturer, any smart thing can be evaluated in these terms.

 Smartness comes from many different sources.
 Executives and owners are smart to think about how they benefit from everyone else.
-This is the second characteristic of smartness: It is necessarily bottoms up, distributed, and inclusive.
+This is the second characteristic of smartness: It is necessarily bottom-up, distributed, and inclusive.
 You can’t be smart alone.
 Truly smart organizations and people appreciate and respect everyone’s contribution, which is demonstrated by leaders.
 Smart leaders encourage others to lead and foster overall leadership in their areas of interest.
-Again, this is true whether we’re talking about smart devices and smart places: They are smart because those in charge of resources and making decisions about these things what to enable others.
+Again, this is true whether we’re talking about smart devices and smart places: They are smart because they enable others.
 Smart leaders help others to be autonomous, to belong, and to be competent.

-Undergirding smart behavior are mechanisms for acquiring, processing, storing, and transmitting information.
+Smart behavior depends on mechanisms for acquiring, processing, storing, and transmitting information.
 The third characteristic of smartness is access to information sources and systems.
-The mechanism have to exist, must be integrated together into systems, and then made available to stakeholders—those who have an interest in the systems functionality.
-All activities and assets within homes, organizations, and regions can be assessed in terms of how they contribute to and use information systems.
-A critical part of this is awareness of those systems.
-Information systems—well, any artifact—are value-laden, which someone put into the system to serve certain interests.
+The mechanisms must exist, be integrated together into systems, and be available to stakeholders—those who have an interest in the systems' functionality.
+All activities and assets can be assessed by contributions to and use of information systems (and vice-versa).
+And, they are value-laden: the system was created to serve certain interests.
 Smartness involves critical analysis of systems.
 It is stupid to take systems for granted and not think about what went into them or how they work.